EHTISHAM-Afzal/learning-node/README.md

 # learning-node
-## This repo is made while learing node express and mongoos for mongo db
+## This repo is made while learing node express and mongoose for mongoDb